UPDATE – 012/6/2021

-Our hallmark family literacy program continues to adapt to COVID19 restrictions.
-We are still delivering program to our Stepping Stone families in collaboration with Alhambra Elementary and Isaac School Districts.
-Our Bret Tarver Isaac Preschool site is at full capacity and our Westwood Elementary site has three openings.
-Children continue to attend daily preschool online with their amazing teachers, and their parents continue to study English or GED preparation and good parenting techniques.
-Teachers continue to conduct virtual monthly home visits.
-Our newest family who enrolled this week commented on how wonderful it was to have a program where she could work on her own education.
-This allowed her to be a model for her children who were studying at home.
-Her hope is to inspire them to want to study more, too!
+Our hallmark family literacy program continues to adapt to COVID restrictions.
+We are still delivering our LEAF program to A Stepping Stone families in collaboration with Alhambra Elementary and Isaac School Districts.
+Our Bret Tarver Isaac Preschool site is at full (COVID) capacity and our Westwood Elementary site has two openings.
+Children attend daily preschool in-person with their amazing teachers, and their parents continue to study English or GED preparation and good parenting techniques online.
+While inside the classroom, children and staff are masked and we are holding enrollment at 1/2 capacity to be able to maintain physical distancing until the CDC and our public school partners tell is it is safe to go back to pre-COVID routines.

 The LEAF program: